Some problems of arithmetic origin in rational dynamics: The quadratic family

 There are several ways of formalizing this.
 For a pair of integers $k>l\geq 0$, denote by $\percrit(k,l)$ the (0-dimensional) variety defined by the polynomial equation $f_c^k(0) = f_c^l(0)$, and by $[\percrit(k,l)]$ the sum of point masses at the corresponding points, counting multiplicities.

-Then the precise statement of the theorem is that there exists a probability measure $\mu_M$ on the Mandelbrot set such that if $0\leq k(n) < n$ is an arbitrary sequence, then $2^{-n} [\percrit(n,k(n)] \to \mu_M$ as $n\to \infty$.
-Originally proved by Levin \cite{levin_equidist} (see also \cite{mcm_equidist}), this result was apparently rediscovered several times (see \cite{preper, baker_hsia}).
+Then the precise statement of the theorem is that there exists a probability measure $\mu_M$ on the Mandelbrot set such that if $0\leq k(n) < n$ is an arbitrary sequence, then $2^{-n} [\percrit(n,k(n))] \to \mu_M$ as $n\to \infty$.
+Originally proved by Levin \cite{levin_equidist} (see also \cite{mcm_equidist} for $k(n)=0$), this result was generalized by several authors (see e.g. \cite{preper, baker_hsia}).
 Quantitative estimates on the speed of convergence are also available \cite{favre_rivera, gauthier_vigny}.

 We present an approach to this result based on arithmetic equidistribution, along the lines of \cite{baker_hsia, favre_rivera}.

 Recall the dynamical Green function

 which is a non-negative continuous and plurisubharmonic function of $(c,z)\in \cc^2$.
 Put $G_M(c) = G_{f_c}(c) = 2 G_{f_c}(0)$.
 This function is easily shown to have the following properties: \begin{itemize} \item $G_M$ is non-negative, continuous and subharmonic on $\cc$; \item $G_M(c) = \log\abs{c}+ o(1)$ when $c\to \infty$; \item $\set{G_M =0}$ is the Mandelbrot set; \item $G_M$ is harmonic on $\set{G_M >0} =M^\complement$. \end{itemize} Therefore $G_M$ is the (potential-theoretic) Green function of the Mandelbrot set and $\mu_M:=\Delta G_M$ is the harmonic measure of $M$.